Skip to main content

 TX1009 AlphaWipe 9" x 9" 100% Polyester Cleanroom Wiper

-TX1009 AlphaWipe is low-linting (no wiper is truly ‘zero-lint’ in every process condition), high-absorbency polyester knit wiper used for critical cleaning, spill control, and solution application in controlled environments.
-It is made from 100% continuous-filament polyester in a double-knit, no-run interlock pattern for durability on equipment, fixtures, and rougher surfaces.
+Texwipe TX1009 AlphaWipe is a low-linting (no wiper is truly ‘zero-lint’ in every process condition), high-absorbency polyester knit wiper used for routine cleanroom wipe-downs, spill control, and controlled application/removal of common cleanroom solutions.
+It is made from 100% continuous-filament polyester in a double-knit, no-run interlock pattern to help withstand wiping force on equipment, fixtures, and rougher surfaces without easily snagging or unraveling.

-Best-seller note: TX1009 is widely specified because it balances absorbency, durability, and contamination control for everyday cleanroom wipe-downs and wet processing steps.
+Best-seller note: TX1009 is widely specified because it balances absorbency, durability, and contamination control for everyday wipe stations and wet processing steps.

 Specifications: